 Putting Bergevin in Perspective

 Despite his perceived shortcomings, the current GM is not Rejean Houle.
 When he traded Subban he received one of the top NHL defensemen in return, not a series of marginal players.
-In attempting to address the Habs’ lack of talent at centre, he risked losing promising defenseman Mikail Segachev for Jonathan Drouin, who is still young enough to develop into a quality player at that position.
+In attempting to address the Habs’ lack of talent at center, he traded promising defenseman Mikail Segachev for forward Jonathan Drouin, who is still young enough to develop into a quality player up front.

 In trading Alex Galchenyuk, he parted ways with a once-promising draft pick who failed to mature enough to become a consistent two-way player and replaced him with Max Domi, a player with an unquestionable commitment to the game and with the type of positive attitude Bergevin wants in his players.

-Even in his current battle with Pacioretty, Bergevin has shown patience in not accepting the first deal thrown at him.
-While it was a bad strategy to publicly tell the hockey world he was trading the captain, at least he’s still with the team until a better offer becomes available.
+Even in his efforts to deal Pacioretty, Bergevin admirably showed patience, not accepting the first deal thrown at him.
+While it was a bad strategy to publicly tell the hockey world he was trading the captain, he ultimately got an impressive haul including Tomas Tatar and Nick Suzuki.

-The Canadiens have missed the playoffs twice in the last three years but even the most cynical fan sees the potential for their success down the road.
-Players like Jesperi Kotkaniemi, Jacob Olofsson, and Ryan Poehling have them saying “when?” compared to those who lived through the Houle era who could only sit back and say “why?”
+The Canadiens have missed the playoffs three times in the last four years, but even the most cynical fan sees the potential for their success down the road.
+Players like Jesperi Kotkaniemi and Ryan Poehling have them saying “when?” compared to those who lived through the Houle era who could only sit back and say “why?”